eurise-network/technical-reference/operational-guidelines/02-1-vm-documentation.md

 # Documentation for virtual machines

-Documentation for virtual servers should include the following information.
+Documentation for virtual servers should include the following information:

 * Where is it?

-  * Location, e.g. rack number or virtualisation infrastructure
+  * Location, e.g. rack number or visualization infrastructure
   * IP address(es)
   * DNS name(s)